tuandaodev/copilot-proxy/README.md

   - You still can set a token in the request header `authorization: Bearer <token>` and it will override the default token.
 - (Optional) Use environment variable `PORT` for setting different port other than `3000`.

-## Advanced usage
-- For some LLM clients, it is mandatory to provide a non-empty API key.
-In that case you can use a special dummy token `_` to make copilot-proxy use the default token.
-- The token is stored locally under a storage directory (default: `.storage`).
-You can change this location by setting the `STORAGE_DIR` environment variable before starting the server.
-For example:
-    ```bash
-    STORAGE_DIR=/path/to/your/storage npx copilot-proxy
-    ```
+## Available environment variables
+  - `PORT`: Port number to listen on (default: `3000`)
+  - `STORAGE_DIR`: Directory to store tokens (default: `.storage`)
-    Be sure to backup this directory if you want to keep your tokens.
+    - Be sure to backup this directory if you want to keep your tokens.
     - Note: even if you delete the storage folder, the token is still functional from GitHub Copilot.
 (That is how Github Copilot works at the moment.)
+  - Langfuse is supported, see official [documentation](https://langfuse.com/docs/get-started) for more details.
+      - `LANGFUSE_SECRET_KEY`: Langfuse secret key
+      - `LANGFUSE_PUBLIC_KEY`: Langfuse public key
+      - `LANGFUSE_BASEURL`: Langfuse base URL (default: `https://cloud.langfuse.com`)

+## Advanced usage
+- Dummy token `_` to make copilot-proxy use the default token.
+    - In most cases, the default token just works without 'Authorization' header.
+But if your LLM client requires a non-empty API key, you can use the special dummy token `_` to make copilot-proxy use the default token.

 ## Use cases
 - Use with [LLM](https://llm.datasette.io/en/stable/other-models.html#openai-compatible-models) CLI locally.